kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;- Want to fix mobileheader.html in includes?
 Place it in default.html in layouts b/c it's hardcoded there</div>

 ### Handle mobile resume pdf redirecct javascript in default.html
+### CVE Github Gist Fix: Make gist into html and have that be the cves.html content